wiless/wiless.github.io/_articles/digitaltwin.md

 ## Background {#background}

 *Digital twins (DT)* have emerged as a powerful technology with applications across various industries.
 Research and development efforts are surging, along with real-world adoption in gaming, manufacturing, and even government initiatives for smart city infrastructure.
-It has also got attention by the ITU ^[Digital Twin - https://www.itu.int/cities/dt-resource-hub/digitaltwin/ ]; leading to few recommendations (See [ITU-T Y.3090](https://www.itu.int/rec/T-REC-Y.3090)) and focus groups.
+It has also got attention by the ITU [^itunote]; leading to few recommendations (See [ITU-T Y.3090](https://www.itu.int/rec/T-REC-Y.3090)) and focus groups.

 One might consider digital twins an advanced evolution of the metaverse concept, which focuses on user interaction within a virtual world.
 However, digital twins offer a distinct set of capabilities.
  And metaverse itself has been there for few years in the Gaming industry.
 For e.g. the well-known multiplayer game `PUBG` has a shared virtual world, where multiple players interact in real-time.
 Recall the `Microsoft Flight Simulator` game, where various landmarks, airports and runway are preloaded and the server provides real-life data and information about flight that are overlayed on the game.
 These geographical information of locations are typically only the environments and gives a good visual appeal.
 Where as the simulated flight itself includes various physics an interaction with the console and controls.